-Whether your cutting rough trails, maintaining plots of land or building your field of dreams, tow-behind mowers are up to any task.
+Whether you're cutting rough trails, maintaining plots of land or building your field of dreams, tow-behind mowers are up to any task.

 There are 3 types of tow-behind mowers available: